LIFT Aircraft Inc.

 Austin, Texas, USA

-Austin, Texas-based LIFT Aircraft revealed itself on Dec.
-11, 2018.
-The LIFT Hexa is an all-electric vertical takeoff and landing (eVTOL) single-passenger wingless multicopter aimed primarily at tourism and short distance travel.
+Austin, Texas-based LIFT Aircraft started their project in Oct.
+2017 in Budapest, revealed itself on Dec.
+11, 2018 to the public through social media and news articles, and made its first public appearance at the SXSW (South By Southwest) 2019 Conference and Festivals held in March in Austin, Texas, USA.
+The LIFT Hexa is an all-electric vertical takeoff and landing (eVTOL) single-passenger wingless multicopter ultralight aimed primarily at tourism and short distance travel.
 It completed its first manned test flight in November 2018.

 The Hexa is semi-autonomous and its stability is accomplished by flight control computers.
 After training in LIFT’s virtual reality simulators, the passenger can use the single three-axis joystick or can engage an auto-pilot mode using a small touchscreen.
 The triply-redundant flight computer system continuously calculates the energy required to return to home so — regardless of the pilot’s actions — the Hexa will automatically return and land while the battery still has a sufficient return charge.
 It can also automatically land in designated safe areas or be controlled remotely by LIFT-trained safety pilots.